martinschaible/guide-uptime-kuma-monitoring/README.md

 :point_right: With this configuration, a ping alert will be triggered if no response occurs within 5 minutes.<br>
 :point_right: This allows, for example, a server restart without triggering any alerts.<br>

-:exclamation: We save the ping monitor directly in the server's group.
+:point_right: We save the ping monitor directly in the server's group.

 ## Monitoring Websites
 From a technical perspective, what kind of websites should be monitored?
 The database could fail, the web server could malfunction, or the software could have a problem.